Neptune Wellness Solutions (NASDAQ:NEPT) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Neptune Wellness Solutions (NASDAQ:NEPT – Get Rating) (TSE:NTB) in a research note issued to investors on Monday.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Neptune Wellness Solutions (NASDAQ:NEPT – Get Rating) (TSE:NTB) in a research report issued on Tuesday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

-Separately, Zacks Investment Research upgraded Neptune Wellness Solutions from a hold rating to a buy rating and set a $0.25 price objective for the company in a research report on Wednesday, April 6th.
+Separately, Zacks Investment Research downgraded Neptune Wellness Solutions from a “buy” rating to a “hold” rating in a research note on Wednesday, April 13th.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Virtu Financial LLC acquired a new stake in Neptune Wellness Solutions in the fourth quarter worth approximately $64,000.
-Natixis acquired a new stake in Neptune Wellness Solutions in the third quarter worth approximately $69,000.
-Morgan Stanley lifted its position in Neptune Wellness Solutions by 31.8% in the second quarter.
-Morgan Stanley now owns 141,269 shares of the biotechnology company’s stock worth $166,000 after purchasing an additional 34,123 shares during the period.
-Renaissance Technologies LLC acquired a new stake in Neptune Wellness Solutions in the fourth quarter worth approximately $184,000.
-Finally, Commonwealth Equity Services LLC lifted its position in Neptune Wellness Solutions by 9.0% in the fourth quarter.
-Commonwealth Equity Services LLC now owns 1,254,791 shares of the biotechnology company’s stock worth $514,000 after purchasing an additional 103,670 shares during the period.
+Large investors have recently made changes to their positions in the stock.
+Goldman Sachs Group Inc. boosted its stake in Neptune Wellness Solutions by 2,047.4% during the 3rd quarter.
+Goldman Sachs Group Inc. now owns 3,005,884 shares of the biotechnology company’s stock valued at $1,817,000 after purchasing an additional 2,865,906 shares during the period.
+Commonwealth Equity Services LLC boosted its stake in Neptune Wellness Solutions by 169.2% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 1,151,121 shares of the biotechnology company’s stock valued at $695,000 after purchasing an additional 723,480 shares during the period.
+Natixis bought a new stake in Neptune Wellness Solutions during the 3rd quarter valued at approximately $69,000.
+Penserra Capital Management LLC boosted its stake in Neptune Wellness Solutions by 53.2% during the 3rd quarter.
+Penserra Capital Management LLC now owns 2,403,104 shares of the biotechnology company’s stock valued at $1,452,000 after purchasing an additional 834,504 shares during the period.
+Finally, Morgan Stanley boosted its stake in Neptune Wellness Solutions by 256.1% during the 3rd quarter.
+Morgan Stanley now owns 503,122 shares of the biotechnology company’s stock valued at $304,000 after purchasing an additional 361,853 shares during the period.
 Hedge funds and other institutional investors own 11.72% of the company’s stock.

 Neptune Wellness Solutions Company Profile (Get Rating)